What use cases does AWS Managed Services solve?

 What industry standards does AWS Managed Services comply with?

 AWS Managed Services follows ITIL*, the popular IT service management framework used by many Enterprises.
 Many of the underlying AWS services managed by AWS Managed Services are certified.
-AWS Managed Services is certified for PCI, ISO, SOX, HIPAA and in the process of obtaining additional compliance certifications.
+AWS Managed Services is certified for HIPAA, HITRUST, GDPR, SOC, ISO, and PCI and in the process of obtaining additional compliance certifications.
 See here for more information about AWS and compliance.

 * ITIL® is a (registered) Trade Mark of AXELOS Limited.
 All rights reserved.